 The initiative isn’t unique.
 Other efforts targeted to underserved communities around the country are using this so-called health equity approach to address a laundry list of health disparities related to income, race, public housing, access to healthy foods and other factors.

 In Washington state, for instance, the health department helps rural communities recruit primary care doctors to help reduce chronic health problems in those areas.
 In Boston and southeast Michigan, a new health initiative is getting its start.
-Called the AHA Social Impact Fund, it will empower local residents, community organizations, educators, entrepreneurs and others across the country by funding their ideas to improve health in their communities that have been affected by health inequities tied to educational opportunities, healthy food access and economic growth.
+Called the AHA Social Impact Fund(link opens in new window), it will empower local residents, community organizations, educators, entrepreneurs and others across the country by funding their ideas to improve health in their communities that have been affected by health inequities tied to educational opportunities, healthy food access and economic growth.

-Through its EmPowered to Serve Urban Health Accelerator, the AHA also offers training and grants for community-based ideas that change behaviors, expand access and improve long-term health by overcoming challenges in urban communities.
+Through its EmPowered to Serve Urban Health Accelerator(link opens in new window), the AHA also offers training and grants for community-based ideas that change behaviors, expand access and improve long-term health by overcoming challenges in urban communities.
 Some of those funded include Gospel Run, a Chicago-based organization that taps into urban church communities to promote fitness, and the MEANS database that connects soup kitchens and homeless shelters across the country with fresh food that would otherwise go to waste.

 For several decades, public health researchers have known that access to good schools, clean environments, transportation options and other social factors affect a person’s health.